-Ability to chart the molecular progress of diabetes brings personalized medicine closer to realizationDecember 19th, 2012 in Diabetes /
+Ability to chart the molecular progress of diabetes brings personalized medicine closer to realizationDecember 19, 2012 in Medicine & Health / Diabetes

 Researchers in Singapore have succeeded in tracking, for the first time, the molecular changes caused by type 2 diabetes that affect how the body handles glucose production in the liver.
 In a series of experiments in mice, the researchers introduced a form of the compound pyruvate that incorporated specially treated carbon nuclei.
 This allowed the researchers to follow the processing of the compound using magnetic resonance spectroscopy (MRS).
 In this way, the team, led by Phillip Lee of the Singapore Bioimaging Consortium, showed that the enzyme pyruvate carboxylase plays a key role in the development of diabetes.

 The researchers also used their technology to plot the molecular changes induced by diabetes treatment over time.
 "This facilitates an in-depth understanding of treatment response in each subject and paves the way for personalized treatment," Lee says.

 Diabetes is a consequence of the dysfunction of insulin, a hormone that stimulates cellular uptake of glucose from the blood.
 This process is closely linked to the production of glucose in the liver.
 Since the 1980s, limited study of the molecular details of glucose production has been possible using MRS to track organic compounds incorporating the rarer type of natural carbon known as carbon-13.
 Recently a 'hyperpolarized' form of carbon-13—vastly easier to detect using MRS—has become available.